arista-channel/acws/docs/a_wired/a01_lab.md

             mlag 101
         !

-10. Lastly, if we do detect issues or want to verify the MLAG interfaces upstream/downstream are `up/up` we can validate
+10. If we do detect issues or want to verify the MLAG interfaces upstream/downstream are `up/up` we can validate

     ```yaml
     show mlag interfaces